csenkbeil/inverted-index-for-forum-data/README.md

 Python Hadoop streaming MapReduce scripts - Inverted Index
 =============================
-This MapReduce scripts creates an inverted index for forum post data where the index includes, post title, tags, body text with the associated post id, word order and catagory (body_text, title or tag).
+This MapReduce script creates an inverted index for forum post data where the index includes, post title, tags, body text with the associated post id, word order and catagory (body_text, title or tag).

 For demonstration purposes, it assumed that the input posts text file (forum_node.tsv) is a tab separated file with the following columns: